Orwell Astronomical Society (Ipswich)

 Theme: Comet Kohoutek.

 Comet Kohoutek (C/1973 E1) was discovered on 07 March 1973 by Czech astronomer Luboš Kohoutek.
 At the time of its discovery, it was a diffuse magnitude 16 object with a central condensation but no tail.
 Media expectation (much hyped!) was that the comet would provide a magnificent display in late autumn-winter 1973-74 as it neared perihelion on 28 December 1973.
+The OASI Newsletter in late 1973 through early 1974 contained many articles encouraging members to observe the comet.
 However, in fact, although the comet achieved naked eye visibility, it failed to live up to expectations.
-The OASI Newsletter in late 1973 through early 1974 contained many articles encouraging members to observe the comet visually and photograph it.

 OASI opened Orwell Park Observatory on Wednesday 16, Friday 18 and Saturday 19 January 1974 to provide an opportunity for the public to observe Comet Kohoutek through the 26 cm Orwell Park Refractor.
-On 16 January, only some 20 visitors attended, but this was not surprising as there was heavy rain and gale force winds!
+On 16 January, only some 20 visitors attended, but this was not surprising as there were gale force winds and heavy rain!
 However, between gaps in the clouds and rain we did manage to show the visitors Venus and Jupiter with the telescope.

 On 18 January, the skies were dark and clear from 4.30pm giving the most favourable viewing conditions for many weeks.
-At 5.00pm, over 60 visitors invaded the Observatory, posing a real headache for the few members of OASI then present.
-At 7.00 pm, more members arrived, but with them came crowds of visitors!
+At 5.00pm, over 60 visitors entered the Observatory, posing a real headache for the few members of OASI then present.
+At 7.00pm, more members arrived, but with them came crowds of visitors!
 We made urgent telephone calls to ask still more members to attend the Observatory and, until they arrived, chaos reigned!
-At one point, the Dome was so full of people that it was impossible to move the telescope, and visitors were also queueing down the stairs and in the club room!
-Although the sky was clear we were unable to find Comet Kohoutek, so instead we entertained the visitors with views of Mars and Saturn plus other celestial objects.
+At one point, the Dome was so full of people that it was impossible to move the telescope, and visitors were also queueing down the stairs and in the Belvedere Although the sky was clear we were unable to find Comet Kohoutek, so instead we entertained the visitors with views of Mars and Saturn and other celestial objects.

 On the evening of 19 January, the sky was again clear, providing another opportunity to search for the comet.
 Before the sky grew dark some 20 visitors had arrived at the Observatory, and we observed Venus and Jupiter again before they set.
 From 6.00pm until 10.00pm a steady flow of visitors arrived, but this time we were prepared with more members present!
 Even so, we were all kept very busy.
 We again looked for Comet Kohoutek but to no avail.